solana-labs/solana/docs/src/running-validator/validator-start.md

 The ledger will be placed in the `ledger/` directory by default, use the `--ledger` argument to specify a different location.

+For validators running on Mainnet-Beta it is strongly recommended to use `--private-rpc` as well as to block the RPC port on the OS firewall or network level (default port is 8899 or the one set explicitly with `--rpc-port` asll we as the websocket port 8900 or the custom RPC port + 1).

 > Note: You can use a
 > [paper wallet seed phrase](../wallet-guide/paper-wallet.md)